ADVENT & CHRISTMAS

 Advent is marked by a spirit of expectation, anticipation, preparation, and of longing.

 It is the season that begins the liturgical year for most churches in the Western tradition.
-It begins on the fourth Sunday before Christmas Day - the Sunday nearest November 30th - and ends on Christmas Eve, December 24th.
-This year, the season of Advent begins on Sunday, November 27, 2022.
+It begins on the fourth Sunday before Christmas Day - this year, Advent I is on December 3rd - and the season concludes on Christmas Eve (also Advent IV this year) which is Sunday, December 24th in 2023.

-The liturgical color of the season is traditionally purple but has been replaced by blue in many churches (to differentiate it from Lent), and that is the case here at Christ Episcopal Church.
+The liturgical color of the season is traditionally purple but has been replaced by blue in many churches (to differentiate it from Lent), as it is at Christ Episcopal Church.

 In the Book of Common Prayer, Christmas Day is one of the seven principal feasts.
 The Christmas season lasts twelve days, from Christmas Day until January 5th - the day before the Epiphany.
 Its season includes Christmas Day, the First Sunday after Christmas Day, the Holy Name of Our Lord Jesus Christ, and may include the Second Sunday after Christmas Day.
 In many parishes, the main liturgical celebrations of Christmas take place on Christmas Eve.